TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/sdl/hwa_main.md

 Shown below is a sample output when the application is run,

 \code
+[C66xx_DSP]
 HWA Application

 HWA TEST START : starting

+ESM Initialization for all the SDL HWA Nodes is Done

- Applications Name: HWA_ParityDMA0DMEM0Test  PASSED
+Applications Name: HWA_ParityDMA0DMEM0Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA0DMEM1Test  PASSED
+Applications Name: HWA_ParityDMA0DMEM1Test  PASSED  and Time taken for the Test is 16  micro secs

- Applications Name: HWA_ParityDMA0DMEM2Test  PASSED
+Applications Name: HWA_ParityDMA0DMEM2Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA0DMEM3Test  PASSED
+Applications Name: HWA_ParityDMA0DMEM3Test  PASSED  and Time taken for the Test is 16  micro secs

- Applications Name: HWA_ParityDMA0DMEM4Test  PASSED
+Applications Name: HWA_ParityDMA0DMEM4Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA0DMEM5Test  PASSED
+Applications Name: HWA_ParityDMA0DMEM5Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA0DMEM6Test  PASSED
+Applications Name: HWA_ParityDMA0DMEM6Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA0DMEM7Test  PASSED
+Applications Name: HWA_ParityDMA0DMEM7Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA0WindowRamTest  PASSED
+Applications Name: HWA_ParityDMA0WindowRamTest  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA1DMEM0Test  PASSED
+Applications Name: HWA_ParityDMA1DMEM0Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA1DMEM1Test  PASSED
+Applications Name: HWA_ParityDMA1DMEM1Test  PASSED  and Time taken for the Test is 16  micro secs

- Applications Name: HWA_ParityDMA1DMEM2Test  PASSED
+Applications Name: HWA_ParityDMA1DMEM2Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA1DMEM3Test  PASSED
+Applications Name: HWA_ParityDMA1DMEM3Test  PASSED  and Time taken for the Test is 16  micro secs

- Applications Name: HWA_ParityDMA1DMEM4Test  PASSED
+Applications Name: HWA_ParityDMA1DMEM4Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA1DMEM5Test  PASSED
+Applications Name: HWA_ParityDMA1DMEM5Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA1DMEM6Test  PASSED
+Applications Name: HWA_ParityDMA1DMEM6Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA0DMEM7Test  PASSED
+Applications Name: HWA_ParityDMA1DMEM7Test  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_ParityDMA1WindowRamTest  PASSED
+Applications Name: HWA_ParityDMA1WindowRamTest  PASSED  and Time taken for the Test is 17  micro secs

- Applications Name: HWA_FsmLockStepTest  PASSED
+Applications Name: HWA_FsmLockStepTest  PASSED  and Time taken for the Test is 9  micro secs

- Applications Name: HWA_DMA0SECTest  PASSED

- Applications Name: HWA_DMA0DEDTest  PASSED

- Applications Name: HWA_DMA0REDTest  PASSED

- Applications Name: HWA_DMA1SECTest  PASSED

- Applications Name: HWA_DMA1DEDTest  PASSED

- Applications Name: HWA_DMA1REDTest  PASSED

 All tests have passed
 \endcode